eag1ex/live-event/readme.md

 //// you can also delete the event with liveEvnt.delete('eventMagic'); /// or 'eventMagic,moreMagic'

 ```
 ##

 ###### - Usage and Support
-Current version is only available on node.js, not been tasted on browser client, its build on ES5
+* Current version is only available on node.js, not been tasted on browser client, its build on ES5
+* More examples provided in the index.js file

 #### - log
 * 26/08/2018 > Live Event 1.0.0, First version launched.